AviatrixSystems/Docs/HowTos/PSIRT_Advisories.rst

 The current release will change the default behavior to DENY for non-TLS traffic or TLS traffic without SNI data on the TLS port (tcp/443).

-This is a breaking change from prior releases, so to be sure to see the Solutions section of this advisory if this functionality must be preserved.
+This is a breaking change from prior releases, so be sure to see the Solutions section of this advisory if this functionality must be preserved.

 **Impact**